crismali/fantaskspec/README.md

 ------------

 1. [Fork it](https://github.com/crismali/fantaskspec/fork)
+2. Clone it locally
+3. `cd` into the project root
+4. `bundle install`
+5. `appraisal install`
+6. Run the specs with `appraisal rspec`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+7. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+8. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+9. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+10. Create a new Pull Request